nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `i/INFO` will be set to `No further info` by default if not specified.
 * `t/TAG` will be empty by default if not specified.
 * `f/FLAG` will be set to `false` by default if not specified.
+* `s/SALARY` will be set to 0 by default if not specified.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/Blk 775 Pasir Ris Street 71 S510775`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/NUS School of Computing, COM1 p/1234567 i/Salary of $3400 f/true`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/NUS School of Computing, COM1 s/4300 p/1234567 i/Salary of $3400 f/true`

 ### Listing all persons : `list`